 % of PAT | 9.3% | 12.7% | -339 bps | 11.4% | -210 bps |

 EBITDA declined 2% QoQ and 5% YoY, with margins compressing to 20.4%.
-The primary reason cited was higher manpower costs due to Senn Chemicals AG’s consolidation.
-This is a typical short-term impact of an acquisition – integrating new teams often leads to initial cost increases before synergies kick in.
+Management attributed this to increased manpower costs resulting from Senn Chemicals AG’s consolidation and higher professional expenses incurred for consultancy and remediation efforts related to US FDA observations.
+This is a typical short-term impact of integrating a new acquisition and addressing regulatory challenges – initial costs often rise before synergies and resolutions yield benefits.

 The most striking change was the Profit After Tax (PAT), which plummeted 26% QoQ and 16% YoY to ₹1,126 Mn.
-At first glance, this looks concerning.
-However, the company explicitly stated that this substantial drop was “mainly due to exceptional expenses related to ongoing litigation settlements.”
-It’s crucial to note that Q4 FY25 had an exceptional income of ₹308 Mn from a business interruption cyber insurance claim, which further exaggerates the QoQ decline in PAT for Q1 FY26.
+While alarming at first glance, the company explicitly stated that this substantial drop was “mainly due to exceptional expenses related to ongoing litigation settlements.”
+Furthermore, it’s crucial to contextualize that Q4 FY25 had an exceptional income of ₹308 Mn from a business interruption cyber insurance claim, which further exaggerates the QoQ decline in PAT for Q1 FY26.

-This indicates that while operational costs saw a rise due to integration, the PAT hit is largely a one-off event.
+This indicates that while operational costs saw a rise due to integration and remediation, the significant PAT hit is largely due to one-off, non-recurring exceptional items.
 For a company like Granules, which is establishing itself as a “fast grower” expanding into specialized areas like peptides, such temporary dips due to strategic investments or one-time settlements are not uncommon, as long as the underlying revenue growth and gross margin expansion remain healthy.
 The challenge for management will be to ensure these operational efficiencies improve in subsequent quarters and that the strategic benefits of Senn’s acquisition become visible on the bottom line.

-In the realm of sustainability, Granules achieved a Gold rating from EcoVadis and improved its CDP Climate score, reflecting its “green science” vision.
+In the realm of sustainability, Granules achieved a Gold rating from EcoVadis and improved its CDP Climate score from C to B, reflecting its “green science” vision and commitment to responsible operations.
 While these don’t directly impact the quarterly P&L, they significantly enhance brand reputation, manage long-term risks, and can influence investor sentiment, especially in an environment where ESG is gaining prominence.

 Working capital saw a slight increase in Cash Conversion Cycle (CCC) days to 205 from 202 in Q4 FY25.
-This indicates a marginal lengthening of the cycle to convert investments into cash, perhaps influenced by the PFI backlog leading to higher inventory or delayed receivables.
-This metric warrants close monitoring to ensure efficiency is maintained as sales grow.
+This indicates a marginal lengthening of the cycle to convert investments in inventory and receivables into cash, potentially influenced by the PFI backlog leading to higher inventory or delayed receivables.
+This metric warrants close monitoring to ensure operational efficiency is maintained as sales grow.

 Cashflow & Ratios